rqlite/rqlite.io/content/en/docs/API/api/_index.md

     "time": 0.000185964
 }
 ```
 This form will have a map per row returned, with each column name as a key.
-This form can be more convenient for clients, depending on the application.
+This form can be more convenient for clients, as many programming languages will support loading the `rows` object directly into a array-of-maps data type.

 ## Parameterized Statements
 While the "raw" API described above can be convenient and simple to use, it is vulnerable to [SQL Injection attacks](https://owasp.org/www-community/attacks/SQL_Injection).
 To protect against this issue, rqlite also supports [SQLite parameterized statements](https://www.sqlite.org/lang_expr.html#varparam), for both read and writes.
 To use this feature, send the SQL statement and values as distinct elements within a new JSON array, as follows: